 It basically determines the body's energy input via conserving the proper balance of micronutrients.
-Moving intracellular glucose to insulin-contolled cells/tissues, including but not limited to liver, muscle, and adipose tissue, is a critical function of insulin .
+Moving intracellular glucose to insulin-controlled cells/tissues, including but not limited to liver, muscle, and adipose tissue, is a critical function of insulin .
 After being released, the hormone then arrives all other organs with its receptors via the bloodstream.
-Insulin aids in the movement of blood glucose into hepatocytes in the liver, where it is subsequently transformed into fatty acids, TG, and glycogen.
+Insulin aids in the movement of blood glucose into hepatocytes in the liver, where it is subsequently transformed into fatty acids, triglyseride (TG), and glycogen.
 Conversely, insulin decreases the amount of glucose produced by gluconeogenesis, glycogenolysis, and net glucose production.
 Adipose tissue and skeletal muscle absorb glucose more quickly than other tissues, causing elevated blood glucose levels to drop to baseline through glycogenesis.
-It has been proposed that insul-hormon affects the liver both directly and indirectly, though the exact process by which it controls hepatic function is still unknown.
-It has been shown in either of in vitro and in vivo experimentations that it can directly bind with hepatic insul-hormon receptors, activating insul-hormon signalling pathways in the liver in the process.
-Conversely, the prevention of fat lipolysis, the decrease in pancreatic glucagon flow, and the overall influence of hypothalamic insul-hormon signalling control indirect insulin action, which in turn influences hepatic glucose production.
+It has been proposed that insulin-hormon affects the liver both directly and indirectly, though the exact process by which it controls hepatic function is still unknown.
+It has been shown in either of in vitro and in vivo experimentation that it can directly bind with hepatic insulin-hormon receptors, activating insulin-hormon signalling pathways in the liver in the process.
+Conversely, the prevention of fat lipolysis, the decrease in pancreatic glucagon flow, and the overall influence of hypothalamic insulin-hormon signaling control indirect insulin action, which in turn influences hepatic glucose production.
 Despite data showing both straight and non-straight effects of insulin on the hepatic tissue, although it is insinuated that most of the modulations of hepatic tissues is rather indirect.
 The hormone makes it easier for the skeletal muscles to absorb amino acids and glucose from the blood.
 After that, the amino acids are used for the synthesis of functional proteins, and glucose is primarily used in glycolysis to create ATP, which is the body's energy source.
 Moreover, glucose can be transformed into glycogen, which is primarily conserved as energy for low-energy states.
-Insulin promotes the uptake of fatty acids by adipose tissue, where they are subsequently transformed into TG and utilised as long-term energy reserves.
-It's crucial to remember that every action or process in the figure that insul-hormon controls is reversible.
-Insul-hormon usually causes these processes to be irreversible once it does so.
+Insulin promotes the uptake of fatty acids by adipose tissue, where they are subsequently transformed into TG and utilized as long-term energy reserves.
+It's crucial to remember that every action or process in the figure that insulin-hormon controls is reversible.
+Insulin-hormon usually causes these processes to be irreversible once it does so.

 1.1.
 Azanza garckeana

-The plant is an edible fruit in Northern Nigeria has been indicated to have fertility potentials and is being used by the locals to treat infertility amongst other conditions (Dikko et al., 2016; Ochokwu et al., 2015).
-It falls into the Malvaceae family and also called Goron-Tula in Nigeria, Morojwa in Botswana and in English it is known as Snot Apple and many other names depicting its attributes and applicatons at different quarters (Abba et al., 2018).
+The plant is an edible fruit in Northern Nigeria and has been indicated to have fertility potentials and is being used by the locals to treat infertility amongst other conditions (Dikko et al., 2016; Ochokwu et al., 2015).
+It falls into the Malvaceae family and also called Goron-Tula in Nigeria, Morojwa in Botswana and in English it is known as Snot Apple and many other names depicting its attributes and applications at different quarters (Abba et al., 2018).
 It can be found in Nigeria, Congo, Sudan, etc (Mojeremane & Tshweyane, 2004; Orwa et al., 2004; Ochokwu et al., 2005).
 In Nigeria, it is predominant and habitually cultivated by the people of Tula, Kaltungo Local Government Area of Gombe State and their neighbours (Michael & Tengas, 2015: Abba et al., 2018).